retaildevcrews/asb-spark/challenges/deploy-WebV/README.md

 ### Validate

-After you have applied your yaml file you can check your WebV pod logs to validate that HTTP requests are being sent.
+After you have applied your yaml file you can check your WebV pod logs to validate that web requests are being sent and the correct status codes are being returned.

-### Bonus
+### Bonus Challenge 1

 Modify the input arguments to have WebV generate approximately 50 req/sec.

+### Bonus Challenge 2

+Explore the different ways you could scale WebV to generate more than 1000 req/sec.

+#### Hint

+There are three possible ways.

 ## Resources